|Haplogroup R migrations out of the Upper Nile

-It is evident from from the beginning there was great genetic diversity among human populations living in Africa, especially among peoples living along the Nile.
+It is evident that from the beginning there was great genetic diversity among human populations living in Africa, especially among peoples living along the Nile.

-YDNA R1b is found widely in Africa, Southern Europe, France, and the British Isles.
-This dispersion took place over thousands of years beginning about 20,000 to 18,000 years ago.
+The majority of biblical populations are in Y-DNA Haplogroup R1 which is found widely in Africa, the Midle East, Pakistan, the Levant, Southern Europe, France, and the British Isles.
+The dispersion of R1 peoples took place over thousands of years, beginning before 70,000 years ago.

 The dark red spot in the center of Africa is the region of Lake Chad, Noah's homeland.
 Noah and his descendants are in the R1b Haplogroup.

 Haplogroup R1b, also known as haplogroup R-M343, is the most frequently occurring Y chromosome haplogroup in Western Europe, some parts of Russia (the Bashkir minority), Central Asia (e.g. Turkmenistan) and in the region of Lake Chad, and along the Nile.

 This is the haplogroup of Abraham's Proto-Saharan ancestors who dispersed widely and are known my many different names in ancient history: Kushites, Kushan, Ainu, Saka, Hittites, etc. Among them was a caste of priests known in ancient texts as 'Apiru, Abrutu, Hapiru, Habiru or Hebrew.
 In the Akkadian language this caste or priests was called "Abrutu" from Abru, the word for priest.

 The Abrutu are named in ancient Akkadian texts The word refers to a caste of priests who were already widely dispersed in the 14th-13th centuries B.C.
 Their spread was driven by their marriage and ascendancy pattern by which sons were sent away to establish their own territories.